Paul Mampilly comes across as a trustworthy and legitimate investment guru, who helps people make money in the stock market.

 Banyan Hill Publishing is the company that publishes Paul Mampilly’s work.
 So you’ve probably seen their name popup from time to time, and wonder if they’re reputable or not.

 Who are Banyan Hill?
 They are a financial publishing company that began in Founded in 1998 as The Sovereign Society, which was a global asset protection and investment company.
 However, in 2016 it became Banyan Hill Publishing, which focusses on the United States.

-What do they do?
-They publish investment based content, both free and paid, on their website (banyanhill.com).
-This includes regular blog content, free newsletters and premium newsletters.
+Banyan Hill publishes investment-based content, both free and paid, on its website (banyanhill.com).
+This includes regular blog content, free newsletters, and premium newsletters.

 Banyan Hill’s free newsletters include Bold Profits Daily, Great Stuff, Winning Investor Daily and Smart Profits Daily.
 While their premium content is made up of dozens of individual newsletters, created by investment experts like Paul Mampilly, Ted Bauman, Matt Badiali and many more.

 Is it a legit, reputable company?
 Banyan Hill is a legit company and one I would say is fairly reputable.
 I say this because they’ve been around for decades, publish lots of great content and work with some of the biggest names in the industry.

 Not to mention they’re associated with other well known financial publishing companies like Agora Financial and Money Map Press, which provide similar services.